JulietaRiv/torneo/README.md

 ```

 > **Note**
-> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-## Getting Started

-Is a must to install PHP, Laravel, Sail and Composer.<br>
--Create local directory <br>
--Download the files or clone the repository <br>
--Create relational database Mysql <br>
--Configure .env file to connect to database (DB_DATABASE=torneo, DB_USERNAME=sail, DB_PASSWORD=password)<br>
--Run ./vendor/bin/sail up to start the app
--And as any other Laravel app deploy according to this instructions -https://laravel.com/docs/7.x/deployment. <br>
--Run migrations and seeders. <br>
-Then you will have a basic dummie data to make the app work <br>
+> Then you will have a basic dummie data to make the app work <br>
 (Players, tournaments and their games) <br>